 The Nike Metcon Repper DSX is a versatile training model.
 Whether you’re a squat, a medicine ball or a rope climber, it’s going to resist your most intense training.

-- The types of workout that involve metabolic conditioning have gained popularity over the last few years.
-As one of the largest athletic brands, Nike could not stay behind and has released a number of training shoes dedicated to that field.
+- The types of workout which involve metabolic conditioning have gained considerable popularity over the last few years.
+As one of the largest athletic brands, Nike could not stay behind and has released a series of training shoes, known as the Metcons, dedicated to that specific purpose.